UW-CTRL/AA548-spr2024/bite-size-notes/Week-3-d-Optimal Control-Jiangwen Cheng.md

 # A Quick Note of Control Barrier Function
 ## Objectives
-1. To provide a foundational understanding of Control Barrier Functions, explaining how they are used to ensure system safety by preventing the state of a system from entering unsafe regions.
+1. To provide a foundational understanding of Control Barrier Functions
-2. To demonstrate the application of CBFs in real-world scenarios, such as in autonomous vehicle navigation or robotic motion control, where safety is paramount.
+2. To demonstrate the application of CBFs in real-world scenarios
-3. To discuss the latest advancements and research findings related to CBFs, potentially including different variations or integrations with other control methods like Lyapunov functions.
 ## Introduction
 Control Barrier Functions (CBFs) is a critical component in the design of safety-critical control systems.
 As the demand for autonomous technologies and intelligent control systems continues to rise, ensuring the safety of these systems becomes paramount.
 CBFs play an indispensable role in this context by providing a robust mathematical framework to enforce safety constraints dynamically, keeping the system states within safe operational boundaries.
 In this note, we will discuss the fundamentals of CBFs from their theoretical basis to practical applications.
 ## Preliminary
 ### Theoretical Motivation
 Before talking about the definition of Control Barrier Function (CBF), it's essential to first grasp two foundational concepts that underpin the development of CBFs.
 The first one is the notion of a control invariance set.
 This concept is crucial as it pertains to the sets of states from which the control system can be maintained within desired limits through appropriate control actions.
 The second key concept is that of a Control Lyapunov Function (CLF), which provides a mathematical tool to assess the stability of a control system.

 #### Definition (Positively Invariant Set)
 In mathematical analysis, a positively (or positive) invariant set is a set with the following properties: